ubuntu-mate/ubuntu-mate.org/pages/features-panel.md

 main_subtitle: Set up the panels to resemble your familiar workflow.
 main_text: >-

-    Use MATE Tweak or the Welcome application to set a template, and add/remove widgets and panels to suit your preferred workflow.
+    Use MATE Tweak to set a template, and add/remove widgets and panels to suit your preferred workflow.

 left_image_alt:
 left_title: Cupertino